It is well known that the environment shapes the personality of a human being.

 Architecture Design for Schools – Bright Color

-In the era of challenges and technology, architectural design teams focus heavily on the colours of the classrooms.
+In the era of challenges and different types of technology, architectural design teams focus heavily on the colours of the classrooms.

 The “vibe” of some classrooms can give the space a feeling that elicits a desire to create, versus others which encourage teamwork.
 T

 In St.Mary of the Cross in Melbourne, the new library has been designed with bright colours and common spaces that reinforce the creative attitude of the kids.

 The area has common space for teachers and students and it is reflective of the sun’s bright colours.